 The Pennsylvania Department of Health issued guidance on April 27, 2020 allowing hospitals and ambulatory surgery centers to resume elective surgeries and procedures.
 An AHN physician leadership team developed a plan to safely and efficiently resume the performance of elective surgeries at AHN.
-While these procedures have resumed, management believes the timing and extent of the return of deferred procedures will be dependent on many factors including patient's concerns regarding the virus and the potential for a second surge.
+While these procedures have resumed, management believes the timing and extent of the return of deferred procedures is dependent on many factors including patient concerns regarding the virus, potential surges, and the availability of a vaccine.
+Through July 31, 2020 AHN has not seen a full return to pre-COVID volume levels.

-AHN has incurred certain one-time costs related to preparing for a potential surge in COVID-19 patients and there has been an increase in costs of related patient care supplies and equipment.
+AHN has incurred certain one-time costs related to preparing for a potential surge in COVID-19 patients, and there has been an increase in costs of related patient care supplies and equipment.
 Various factors contributed to these cost increases including increased utilization of certain items and price increases based on market dynamics impacted by the COVID-19 pandemic.
 The pandemic's negative impact on the economy has given rise to increased levels of unemployment.
 Therefore, AHN anticipates a decrease in commercial insurance and an increase in self-pay patients.
 Such a shift in payor mix could potentially cause a decrease in reimbursement and an increase in bad debt write-offs.